Forest Information

 People come to Nevada for a variety of reasons but discovering the delights found in the Toiyabe National Forest is not often one of them.
 This is unfortunate because the Toiyabe National Forest, with its wide variation of terrain and environments, has many delightful surprises.
 From its towering mountain ranges to rolling sagebrush plains, visitors to the Toiyabe find there is far more to this Forest than first meets the eye.

-Nevada has 314 separate mountain ranges and most of the highways go around, not over or through, these ranges keeping Toiyabe's delightful wonders hidden.
+Nevada has 314 separate mountain ranges.
+Most of the highways in Nevada go around, not over or through, these ranges keeping Toiyabe's delightful wonders hidden.
 It takes an adventurous spirit to turn off a well-paved surface onto a rough native soil roadway to explore a seemingly inhospitable area.
 But therein lies one of its secrets - the Toiyabe National Forest can be most welcoming.

 Just north of Las Vegas, NV is the Spring Mountains National Recreation Area (SMNRA), a haven for car, tent, recreational vehicle (RV) and motorhome camping enthusiasts.
 West of US Rt.
 95, the massive Spring Mountains Range seems to fill the horizon.
 From the highway there is little to suggest the amazing geological and biological diversity found on those rugged heights.
 This isolated range has numerous species of plants and animals found nowhere else.
 Nor, can one guess, at this distance, what a relaxing haven will be found at the SMNRA's campgrounds or on the outstanding hiking trails so near the fast-paced life of this glittering city.

-There are basically two clusters of campgrounds in the SMNRA: one in Lee Canyon; and the other, Kyle Canyon.
+There are basically two clusters of campgrounds in the SMNRA - one in Lee Canyon and the other in Kyle Canyon.
 Although in the same mountain range, these canyons are very different and their campgrounds reflect that difference.
-Kyle Canyon, with shear rock walls ending at Cathedral Rock, has Kyle Canyon and Fletcher
+Kyle Canyon, with shear rock walls ending at Cathedral Rock, has Fletcher

-Dolomite and McWilliams, Lee Canyon's campgrounds, snuggle against the SMNRA's ski area.
+McWilliams and Lee Canyon's campgrounds snuggle against the SMNRA's ski area.
 Jeffery pine and steep slopes give these campgrounds a very different feel and attest to this Canyon's cooler temperatures.
-Dolomite campground features flush toilets while McWilliams offers more privacy and better views of Mummy Mountain (it really does look like a white, reclining mummy).
+McWilliams offers good privacy and views of Mummy Mountain (it really does look like a white, reclining mummy).
 The hiking in this area is limited to the spectacular 6.1-mile Bristlecone Trail.
 Along this trail, hikers find ancient bristlecone trees, battered by cold temperatures and fierce wind.
 Some of these trees might be as old as 5,000 years!

 About halfway between these canyons, on Forest Route 158, is Hilltop Campground.
 On the steep mountainside, covered by Pinon pine, camp sites in this campground have the most panoramic views in the SMNRA.
 From Las Vegas in the south to Mercury and the Nuclear Test Site in the north, many sites share the incredible vista.
 The nearby Desert View Trail leads to the spot where many people witnessed the nuclear explosions.
 Besides the view, Hilltop offers the only hot shower facilities in the SMNRA.